the Pärnu International Documentary and Anthropology Film

 voice-over or English dialogue or English subtitles.

-The e-mail address for sending video links and other submission materials is
+address for sending video files, links and other submission

 Please send all questions concerning submissions to the